PolyhedraZK/PolyhedraDocs/docs/expander/cuda/cuda_like_frontend.md

 ## Mapping Basic Concepts from CUDA to Cryptographic Primitives

 1. Memory Copy:

-    a.
-Host to Device: This operation copies data from host memory to device memory using polynomial commitment.
+    1. Host to Device: This operation copies data from host memory to device memory using polynomial commitment.
 Each memory copy generates a commitment to the data array.

-    b.
-Device to Host: This operation copies data from device memory to host memory by opening the polynomial commitment (single or batched) and outputting the polynomial evaluation to the host.
+    2. Device to Host: This operation copies data from device memory to host memory by opening the polynomial commitment (single or batched) and outputting the polynomial evaluation to the host.

 2. zkSM: A concept describing log-space uniformity of the circuit.
 Data parallelism is achieved by running multiple instances of the same circuit concurrently.